jdoleary/Spellmasons/docs/TasksCurrent.md

     - new animation
 # Tasks
 - bug: inLiquid is lost when load occurs
-- Explain camera movement with persistant popup about recentering so players don't get stuck if they hit WASD on accident
 ---
 - task: Start more zoomed in
 - bug: I heard priest sfx but no animation and no effect occurred